 The Global Defense Initiative had ruled humanity since the collapse of individual state governments in the early 21st century due to tiberium and the Third World War.
 It had stayed that way through two more world wars and the First Contact War with the Scrin.
 It had dominated humanity as it spread through Sol, right up through the discovery of the Prothean ruins on Mars, the development of prototype mass effect technology from said ruins, the discovery of the Charon Mass Relay, and the subsequent Shanxi War with the Turian Hierarchy and the opening of diplomatic relations with the Citadel.

 Only one other organization had survived the collapse, and it had been GDI's rival and enemy through all three of those world wars.
 Conflict had calmed down after the Third Tiberium War had ended, but they were still out there.
-They were supposed to be toothless, a non-military religious organization bound under treaty to possess no offensive military forces, and had stuck to that treaty for more than a century.
+They were supposed to be toothless, a non-military religious organization bound under the Unified Human Armistice Treaty to possess no offensive military forces, and had stuck to that treaty for more than a century.

 "Had" was the key word, as she put together the pieces.